Home Instruct Concerts Recordings Contact Gallery

 back to top

-Staff Accompanist for Three Rivers Flute Masterclass 2008 Concert Harpist-Wendy Harris-Leblanc
+Staff Accompanist for the Tracy Harris Flute Master Class: Concert Harpist-Wendy Leblanc

 wendyl